egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 * tooling, databases - changes to programs that the code needs to interact
 * makefiles, build system - changes in how we run, build the code

 By no means is that list exhaustive.
 The less obvious part in effort is *effort in understanding*.
-The understanding here doesn't necessarily mean just understanding, but also clarifying and modifying things that help understanding.
+The understanding here doesn't mean only "understanding", but also clarifying and modifying things that help with understanding.
 We can dissect it into:

 * code structure - how clear is how things interact and how things are connected
 * mental model - how we think about the problem and how it relates to the product